joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/zendesk_tickets/zendesk_tickets.md

 ### Outputs

-We perform a incremental load of the following table into the datalake Clean.
+We perform a full load of the following table into the datalake Clean.

 - `group_memberships`
 - `groups`